syncfusion-content/windowsforms-docs/WindowsForms/Splash-Screen/Image-and-Animation-Settings.md

 ---
 layout: post
-title: Image-and-Animation-Settings | WindowsForms | Syncfusion
+title: Image and Animation Settings in Windows Forms Splash Screen control | Syncfusion
-description: image and animation settings
+description: Learn about Image and Animation Settings support in Syncfusion Windows Forms Splash Screen (Splash) control and more details.
 platform: WindowsForms
 control: SplashControl
 documentation: ug
 ---

-# Image and Animation Settings
+# Image and Animation Settings in Windows Forms Splash Screen (Splash)

 This section demonstrates how to set a splash image and how to display it with animation.